 Teaching handwriting is straightforward, you just teach it and while you teach, make sure the kids do it right.
 A problem occurs when a pre-school child teaches herself how to draw letters and she might draw them upside-down as in starting from the bottom rather than the top or backwards.
 Do you start teaching then?
 If you want to, you can.
-I have beginner handwriting lessons that you can print [for free], I have animations that your child can watch.
+I have beginner handwriting lessons that you can print, I have animations that your child can watch.

 About the Articles

 At General Handwriting Teaching Tips I have explained what everyone probably already knows, but you can read it anyway if you feel like nodding your head either in agreement or boredom.

 The Recipes for Handwriting web page has recipes for things like homemade play dough.
 The purpose of the recipes to help strengthen hands and improve dexterity while your child plays.
 Don't forget that building blocks and legos are also good for this.

 All you have to do is download one or several of the fonts I have linked in the fonts area, install the fonts, open your word processor, and type.
 There might be a little more to it than that, but not a lot.
 I have written two articles [linked below] that explain how to use two of the fonts.

 And let us not forget that everything does not have to be fancy.
 Please read the article: Homemade Handwriting Lessons in a Composition Book to see how I made remedial cursive handwriting lessons for my daughter.

 It'd be Nice to Be Able to Type My Child's Name and Print it.